 9. The mural that Okudart created at Paco de Lucia metro station

 Oscar San Miguel Erice, also known as Okudart, is Spain’s most international street art artist.
 His artworks decorate walls and facades from capital cities across the 5 continents.
-He basically does what every traveler would love to do, get paying by traveling and doing the thing that you like the most (which is painting, of course).
+He basically does what every traveler would love to do, get paid for traveling and doing the thing that you like the most (which is painting, of course).

 Metro de Madrid gave him in 2015 the opportunity to create a tribute to Paco de Lucia, the world’s most important contemporary guitar player.
 His multicolored & patterned face decorates the hallway of this metro station in Mirasierra district.